Identifying Moles in Your Yard

 There is a lot to be said about Moles.
 Both the Townsend’s Mole and the Coast Mole prefer fertile, organic soil.
 The Townsend’s Mole is the largest in the United States, growing as large as 9 inches.
 You can identify this Mole by its velvety blue-black fur, slender snout, sharp teeth, and short hairless tail.
 Its eyes and ears are barely visible.

 Moles live underground in runways and burrows.
-These runs can be anywhere from 2 inches to 20 inches deep.
+These runs can be anywhere from 2 inches wide to 20 inches deep.
 However, Moles rarely use shallow runways after creating them.
-They dig these channels and highways in search of food.
-Moles will spend about half their life in search of worms, grubs, and insects, consuming roughly 40 pounds each year.
-Healthy adults do not regularly come to the surface.
-Because of their competitive or territorial nature, you will not find more than 5 Moles in an acre.
+They dig these channels and highways where they get their food source, consuming roughly 40 pounds each year.
+With a competitive nature, and frequent tunneling, it is necessary to seek pest control service.

 Sunrise combines two treatment methods to get the Moles out of your yard and keep them out.
 We utilize a lethal treatment that mimics a Mole’s primary food source: the earthworm.
-We also use non-lethal granules to drive Moles out of the area.
+We also use non-lethal granules for mole control and get them out of the lawn.

 Moles can easily take over another abandoned runway or burrow, so it is crucial to complete regular preventative treatments.
-It is illegal for Pest Control companies to trap Moles in Washington State.
-For more information about our treatment strategies, please call or email us.
+It is illegal for Pest Control companies to use mole traps in Washington State.
+For more information about our mole control services, please call or email us.

 Gophers and Moles: What's the Difference?